-Students must complete for credit a minimum of 54 semester hours of graduate courses, exclusive of credit hours for the dissertation.
+Students must complete for credit a minimum of 54 semester hours of graduate courses, exclusive of 12 credit hours for the dissertation.
 Post-graduate hours completed more than seven years prior to a student's admission into TCU's English graduate program may not count toward requirements; the graduate adviser will determine applicable credit on a case-by-case basis.

-Of the 54 hours, at least 36 must be taken at TCU, and 27 must be in courses that satisfy the graduate core, which is described in subdivisions A, B and C below:
+Of the 54 hours, at least 36 hours must be taken at TCU.
+Students must take 12 hours in Foundations to the Profession and remaining hours in Electives, as outlined below.